 Please tell us if you have a concern about the personal information we hold about you, or how we use it.
 We’ll do our best to help.
 If, after contacting us, you are still not satisfied you can complain to the Information Commissioner.
-You can also apply to the Court for compensation for distress and/or damages due to non-compliance of the Data Protection Act.
+You can also apply to the Court for compensation for distress and/or damages due to non-compliance of the GDPR and the Data Protection Act 2018.

 If you want to contact us specifically about the privacy of your personal information, please contact: Data Protection Officer